 Account Updater services monitor subscribers’ credit and debit cards.
 If any aspect of the payment information has changed, the service updates the subscriber’s record automatically, which improves the likelihood that the payment will go through.
 If the update can’t be made automatically, the Account Updater provides an alert so the business can address it with the customer directly.

-Some subscription management platforms, like Recurly, take Account Updater services a step further and check a card’s status a few days before a subscription is set to renew.
+Recurly’s Account Updater takes a step further and check a card’s status a few days before a subscription is set to renew.
 If changes are needed and can be made automatically, the service makes them, improving the success rate of renewal transactions.

 When a transaction fails, the payment gateway returns an error code which can shed light on the reason for the failure.
 Errors are categorized as ‘hard’ or ‘soft’ declines.
 Hard declines include things like “card stolen” or “account closed.”
 In these cases, additional retries are not likely to be successful but will result in additional transaction processing costs.
 In these situations, the best option is to contact the subscriber directly during the dunning process to get updated payment information.

 Retrying a transaction due to a soft decline, however, can result in a successful payment.
-For example, if a debit card is declined for having insufficient funds, it makes sense to wait a few days and try the card again as it’s possible that the subscriber will have added funds to the account to cover recent purchases.
+For example, if a debit card is declined for having insufficient funds, it makes sense to wait a few days and try the card again, as the subscriber may have added funds to the account to cover recent purchases.

 In recurring billing, this kind of smart retry logic can reduce involuntary churn and increase subscriber retention.

-Dunning is the process of communicating systematically with subscribers, usually by email, to collect on overdue payments.
-An effective dunning process will vary based on a variety of factors and, when implemented strategically, can improve predictable cash flow from your subscription payments.
+Dunning is the process of communicating systematically with subscribers, usually by email, to collect overdue payments.
+An effective dunning process will vary based on various factors and, when implemented strategically, can improve predictable cash flow from your subscription payments.

-Send multiple emails during the dunning process as this gives subscribers multiple reminders to update their payment information.
+Send multiple emails during the dunning process, reminding subscribers to update their payment information.

 Set up a return email address that accepts replies.
-This lets you acquire subscribers’ email addresses so you can update information on file and has the added benefit of making the email feel less anonymous.
+This lets you acquire subscribers’ email addresses to update information on file and has the added benefit of making the email feel less anonymous.